MohamedSamer1/tesla-model-s-spoiler-cfd-analysis/README.md

 Before performing the CFD analysis, two separate vehicle geometries were prepared to ensure a controlled comparison of the aerodynamic effects of a rear spoiler.

 The first model represents the **baseline Tesla Model S**, while the second incorporates a **rear spoiler** mounted on the trunk lid.
 Both models share identical overall dimensions, allowing any differences in aerodynamic performance to be attributed solely to the spoiler.
-The CAD models were prepared using **SolidWorks** and exported in a format compatible with the ANSYS simulation workflow.
+The CAD models were prepared using **SolidWorks** and **Autodesk Inventor**, with **ANSYS SpaceClaim** used for geometry cleanup and preparation, then exported in a format compatible with the ANSYS simulation workflow.

 ### Baseline Model